+Sally is a woman with exuberance and an exciting talent for running, she is a very polished professional in front of the media.
+Her piece to camera after falling in the final of the Commonwealth Games hurdles struck a chord with many Australians who shared her pain and were amazed at her strength.
 In 2008 at the Beijing Olympic Games Sally burst onto the World stage by winning the Silver Medal at her first Olympic Games.
 Sally’s lead up to the Games had been impressive and she had set her sights on making the final of the 100m Hurdles.
-The adrenalin of the competition, the jubilation of winning Silver and her now famous post-race interview will be lasting memories of the Beijing Olympic Games for many Australians.
+The adrenalin of the competition, the jubilation of winning Silver and her now famous post-race interview will be a lasting memory of the Beijing Olympic Games for many Australians.